CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/debt-service.md

     short_desc: >
       The Debt service budget supports borrowing to finance the City’s capital plan.
     description: >
-      In FY18 Debt service is budgeted at $185.6 million, a 6.1% increase over the previous year.
+      In FY19 Debt service is budgeted at $191.3 million, a 4.2% increase over the previous year.
     sidebar_menu: true
 - text_block:
   - title: Overview
     body:
     - blurb: >
-        The City benefits from its strong financial policies and practices and has recently been affirmed with triple A bond ratings from Moody’s and Standard and Poor’s.
+        The City benefits from its strong financial policies and practices and has recently been affirmed with a AAA bond ratings from Moody’s and Standard and Poor’s.
 Strong bond ratings are an assessment of the City’s long-term financial stability and lower the cost of borrowing. <blockquote>As the City borrows more over ten years to support investments in its schools, debt service is projected to increase as well.
-In FY18 Debt Service is budgeted at $185.6 million, a 6.1% increase over the previous year. </blockquote> For further detail, view
+In FY19 Debt Service is budgeted at $191.3 million, a 4.2% increase over the previous year. </blockquote> For further detail, view
     - link:
         title: Capital Planning